igordejanovic/parglare/docs/parser.md

 of [shift/reduce conflicts](./lr_parsing.md) on empty reductions this strategy would favor shift over reduce.
 You can still use [associativity rules](./disambiguation.md#associativity) to decide per production.

+You can disable this rule on per-production basis by using `nopse` on the production.

 !!! note